YueLiPicasso/intro_ocaml/README.md

 This repo hosts artifects created while I was learning the OCaml language and subsequently when I was learning [OCanren](https://github.com/JetBrains-Research/OCanren).

+## Monadic Reifiers for OCanren

+There is a succession of projects dedicated to understanding and evaluating the monadic style of reification of OCanren terms.
+The most recent work is [MoRe3](MoRe3), which includes a review of its predecesor projects [yue_eucpp](yue_eucpp), [monadic_reify](monadic_reify), [MoRe](MoRe) and [MoRe2](MoRe2).

+## Typing OCanren Reifiers using Light-weight Higher-kinded Polymorphism

+OCanren reifiers are provided by a set of predefined functors.
+[OCanren_Logic_HKP](OCanren_Logic_HKP) is an experiment of applying the light-weight higher-kinded polymorphism technique to replace functors by higher-kinded polymorphic expressions.
+The most recent progress is [reifyHKP.v2](OCanren_Logic_HKP/reifyHKP/v2/).

 ## OCanren Examples

 The [OCanren_exercises](OCanren_exercises) directory contains several interesting (recreational)